curl/everything-curl/http.md

 up a bunch of pieces next to each other.
-When a server sends back multiple independent pieces to such a reuest, you will get them separated with mime boundary strings and it will be up to the user application to handle that accordingly. libcurl will not split up such a response in any way.
+When a server sends back multiple independent pieces to such a reuest, you will get them separated with mime boundary strings and it will be up to the user application to handle that accordingly. curl will not split up such a response in any way.

 A byte range is however only an ask to the server.
 It does not have to respect the ask and in many cases, like when the server automatically genarates the